42BV/mad-react-url/docs/index.md

 // We recommend defining the default query params in the UserList component's file. const defaultUserListQueryParams = { page: 1, search: '' };

-// This url function has query params page and search. export function toUsers(queryParams?: UserListQueryParams): Url {
+// This url function has query params page and search, they are both
+// optional because of $Shape. $Shapes takes an object type definition
+// and makes all keys optional, and does not allow unknown keys. export function toUsers(queryParams?: $Shape<UserListQueryParams>): Url {
   return urlQueryBuilder({
     url: '/users',
     queryParams,